Bird vision: Extraocular anatomy

-Eyes of most birds are large, not very round and capable of only limited movement in the orbits, typically 10°-20° (but in some passerines, >80°) horizontally.
-That's why head movements in birds play a bigger role than eye movements.
+Eyes of most birds are large, not very round and capable of only limited movement in the orbits, typically 10°–20° (but in some passerines, more than 80°) horizontally.
+That's why for birds head movements play a bigger role than eye movements.
 Two eyes usually move independently, and in some species they can move coordinatedly in opposite directions.

 Birds with eyes on the sides of their heads have a wide field of view, useful for detecting predators, while those with eyes on the front of their heads, such as owls, have binocular vision and can estimate distances when hunting.
 The American woodcock probably has the largest field of view of any bird, 360° in the horizontal plane, and 180° in the vertical plane.